Journal of Autism is an Open Access journal published by Herbert Publications Ltd.

 Journal of Autism open access policy allows maximum visibility of articles published in the journal as they are available to a wide, global audience.
 Articles that have been highly accessed are highlighted with a 'Highly accessed' graphic, which appears on the journal's contents pages and search results.
 Herbert Publications promotes all the published articles and content through free email alerts.
 It also provides wide range publicity and increased visibility to the articles in journals via updating on social networking sites like Facebook, Twitter and Google plus.

-Journal of Autism offers a fast publication schedule whilst maintaining rigorous peer review process.
+Journal offers a fast publication schedule whilst maintaining rigorous peer review process.
 All articles must be submitted online, and peer review is managed fully electronically aimed to take the final decision within 6 weeks from the manuscript submission.
 The article will subsequently be published immediately in both fully browsable web form, and as a formatted PDF; the article will then be available through Journal of Autism .

 Herbert publications encourage submitting all the research content and offer proper space to full text, supplements, tables, figures, color illustrations and additional information related to the submitted manuscript.
 It provides appropriate links to all the supplements and permanent access online.